qouteall/immptl/docs/wiki/Miscellaneous.md

 ### Text Translation

-[Contribute text translation on Crowdin](https://crowdin.com/project/immersive-portals-mod).
+You can [contribute text translation on Crowdin](https://crowdin.com/project/immersive-portals-mod).
 Thanks to the translation contributors.

 If you want to add another language, please contact qouteall.